vmware/terraform-provider-vra7/README.md

 }
 ```

+## Supported Day 2 actions.
+Examples are provided in the documentation

+1. Change lease: To do this, add the new expiry_date in the config file.
+2. Scale: Change the cluster size
+3. Reconfigure: Modify/add properties inside the configuration block under resource_configuration block

 ## Outputs

 The resource_configuration block has an instances block that is a list of all the instances/VMs corresponding to a component.
 The instance list size is nothing but the custer size.